 STEP 2: However, the simplest and easiest way to switch between the already opened Multiple Desktops is to use this keyboard shortcut: ctrl + Windows key + left arrow/right arrow.
 Just press these keys and you’ll be able to directly switch from one desktop to another.

-Move Windows Between the Various Desktops
+How to Move Windows Between Multiple Desktops

 If you’re wondering whether there is a way to move an opened program/window of one desktop to another desktop?
 Well, the answer is yes.
 You can easily move an opened window/program from one desktop to another.
 Just follow these steps.